Max-Derner/python-lessons/Lesson_02/02_raising_and_catching_exceptions.md

 ```python
 except Exception:
 ```
-This line will not only catch the `Exception` exception, but also catch any exception which inherits from `Exception` (which is all of the none system exiting exceptions as we heard earlier)
+This line will not only catch the `Exception` exception, but also catch any exception which inherits from `Exception` (which is all of the none system exiting exceptions, but you remember that from one page ago).

 ## Specific catch

 So, the code in the above `try` block throws a specific error - the `TypeError`.
 Since we are now anticipating a specific error, we can catch only that error letting anything else bubble up and halt the script.
-Let's see that in action:

 ```python
 try:
     positive_number_gate("I ain't no number!")